GalaxyAllie/GalaxyAllie.github.io/index.md

 [Candy the Catacorn](https://github.com/GalaxyAllie/Candy-the-Catacorn) is a catacorn-themed mini badge.
 It has capacitive touch ears and lots of LEDs, and is a lot of fun to build and a great beginner project that kids and grown-ups alike can build and have fun with.

+This board was prototyped with the [Adafruit Trinket M0](https://www.adafruit.com/product/3500) so if you don't like my adaptations or just want to learn things yourself, that's probably a good place to start.
+Same for Meow Meow Ears below, but less so (e.g. they have no DotStar-compatible LED for status).

 ### Meow Meow Ears

 [Meow Meow Ears](https://github.com/GalaxyAllie/MeowMeowEars) are a pair of RGB cat ears on a headband.